-Published data are available for the AODTS-NMDS from the AIHW website or in the electronic data cubes also available on the AIHW website
+Published data are available for the AODTS-NMDS from the AIHW website or in the electronic data cubes also available on the AIHW website www.aihw.gov.au/drugs/treatment/index.cfm.

-<www.aihw.gov.au/drugs/treatment/index.cfm>.
 The most recent publications for the NMDS available are:

-- Alcohol and other drug treatment services in Australia 2006-07: Report on the National Minimum Data Set - Alcohol and other drug treatment services in Australia 2006-07: Findings from the National Minimum Data Set (a summary of the national report in bulletin form) - Reports for each state and territory (excluding Queensland) about treatment in their jurisdiction based on the National Minimum Data Set 2006-07.
+- Alcohol and other drug treatment services in Australia 2008-09: Report on the National Minimum Data Set - Report Profile: Alcohol and other drug treatment services in Australia 2008-09: Report on the National Minimum Data Set (a summary of the national report in a report profile form) - reports for each state and territory about treatment in their jurisdiction based on the NMDS 2008-09.